curzel-it/bit-therapy/docs/custompets.md

 1. Enable creator mode using cheat code `Set!creatorMode=true`
 1. Click on a pet you like and export it (see below)
 1. Modify the json file the sprites as you see fit
+1. Double check filename (see [sprites section](#sprites))
 1. Zip everything
 1. Drag and drop the zip in the app

+## Setup
+You only need two things:
+* An updated version of the app
+* Some tool do design your own sprites (I use [Aseprite](https://github.com/aseprite/aseprite)

+Building the app from source it's not required for creating custom pets, but you can build the app using Xcode if you want, here are [some instructions](https://github.com/curzel-it/pet-therapy) for that.

 ## Species Definition
 A `Species` is defined by the following: